rafaelwi/rafaelwi.github.io/_posts/2021-01-13-ovc-co-op-report.markdown

 the work and request changes as needed, implementing SCRUM-like workflow.

 ![jellybean]
-*The students were just as happy as Jellybean here was about my work*
+*The students were just as happy as Jellybean was about my work*

 ### Conclusion
 My work terms at the OVC were unconventional because my role and work that I